Arrive in Queenstown, New Zealand’s adventure capital. Collect your rental car from the airport and make your way to your accommodation.

 Continue south through dense rainforest towards New Zealand’s most famous glaciers.
 Stay at Franz Josef Glacier township.

-In the evening, option to visit Glacier Hot Pools for a relaxing spa under the stars.
+In the evening, you have the option to visit Glacier Hot Pools for a relaxing spa under the stars.

 Stay 1 night in Franz Josef.